microsoft/AirSim/docs/build.md

 ## Install Unreal Engine
   1. Download the Unreal 4 engine from [unreal.com](https://www.unrealengine.com/dashboard).
 While the Unreal Engine is open source, cross platform and free to download, registration is still required as of this writing.
-  You need version 4.14, we do not yet support version 4.15.
-So to get version 4.14 you may need to expand "Add versions" as shown below:
+  You need version 4.15.
+Unfortunately, version 4.14 no longer works because of some files are incompatible.
+So to get version 4.15 you may need to expand "Add versions" as shown below:

   ![Unreal Versions](images/unreal_versions.png)